-- On the Domain Names page, select a domain name and click Configure.
+- On the Domain Names page, find the domain name that you want to manage, and click Configure in the Actions column.

-- Configure a Blacklist or Whitelist.
+- Configure a Blacklist or a Whitelist as prompted.

 Requests sent from domain names in the blacklist are blocked.